Admission to a Graduate Program

 Regular Admission (Full or Unconditional Admission)

 Unconditional admission, also referred to as ‘regular’ or ‘full’ admission, is granted to applicants who fully meet the minimum admission standards and the program-specific admission requirements.
+This may also include applicants who are notified they need to take pre-requisite course work to prepare students for knowledge deficiencies later graduate course work may require.

 Conditional Admission